 1. Why Do You Need 8 Hours Of Sleep?

 Before we delve deeper, remember that 8 hours is only a benchmark.
 Some people wake up feeling refreshed after just 7 hours while others need 9 – so 8 is just an average of sorts.
-If you are able to wake up refreshed and not feel the need to sleep again in
+If you are able to wake up refreshed and not feel the need to sleep again in the middle of the day, your sleep schedule is perfect for you.

 When you sleep, your brain processes all of the days experiences and sorts them into short-term and long-term memory.
 It is also the time to process all things, good and bad, that have happened in the day and store them away.
 If you have ever binge-watched Netflix, you know how you tend to have dreams about the show.
 This is because the brain is trying to process what you have seen and heard that day.